Skip to main content

 Along with this is another possibility where the angle difference gives an error.

-1.455° is equal 939 years =1046 ad
+1.455° is equal to 939 years = 1046 AD

-Because it is over to the right from vertical by 0.05425° it is actually 1.3465°, this then equates to 869 years or 1116 ad, which in turn equates to 3.7m over as an error with the angle equal to 0.0235 rad.
+Because it is over to the right from vertical by 0.05425°, it is actually 1.3465°, which then equates to 869 years or 1116 AD, which in turn equates to 3.7m over as an error with the angle equal to 0.0235 rad.

-Also possible using just one 0.05425° This gives two numbers and the difference of 5.17, multiplying by 100 gives a distance of 517m.
+Also it is possible by just using one 0.05425°.
+This gives two numbers and a difference of 5.17; multiplying by 100 gives a distance of 517 metres.

 131.4